Optimal Switching of One-Dimensional Reflected BSDEs, and Associated Multi-Dimensional BSDEs with Oblique Reflection: Existence: the penalty method

 \section{Existence: the penalty method}

 In Theorem \ref{t1}, every component of the upper barrier S is assumed to be super-regular.
 Let $k(i,j)$ be the switching cost from state i to state j in the optimal switching problem (see Hu and Tang \cite{Hu2}) satisfying Hypothesis 3', and let the function $h_{i,j}$ introduced in the preceding section take the particular form $h_{i,j}(t,y)=y-k(i,j)$.
 Then we can prove by a penalty method the existence of an adapted solution to RBSDE~(\ref{DRBSDE}) without the super-regularity assumption on the upper barrier $S$.
+Moreover, we shall avoid using Lemma~\ref{T2.1} since its proof itself is very lengthy and further invokes very technical lemmas of Peng~\cite{Peng0}.

-\subsection{Multi-dimensional RBSDEs with fixed single reflecting barrier.}
+\subsection{Multi-dimensional RBSDEs with fixed single reflecting barrier}

 In what follows, we consider the multi-dimensional RBSDEs with fixed single reflecting barrier, show the existence and uniqueness by a penalty method, and give a comparison theorem.